Fundsmith Stewardship Fund

 Biggest Increase

 *Source: Bloomberg and company reports.
-Weighted average numbers.
-The Environmental numbers presented above are a guide only as reporting is nascent with only c.75% of portfolio companies reporting comparable numbers.
+Environmental numbers are weighted averages, others are simple averages except "R&D as a % of sales," which is a median.
+The Environmental numbers presented above are a guide only as only c.75% of portfolio companies reporting comparable numbers.
 Where constituent numbers are not available these are estimated by Fundsmith LLP Research based upon nearest comparable sector numbers obtainable and scaling for company’s assets.
-"Organic Growth” is the trailing twelve month, reported average sales growth excluding M&A and FX, using last reported numbers.
+"Organic Growth" is the trailing twelve month, reported average sales growth excluding M&A and FX, using last reported numbers.
 Capital Impact is the Productive Asset Investment Ratio (capex/depreciation) multiplied by Return on Invested Capital (EBIT/invested capital) as last reported.
 The more productive the capital investment the higher the number.

 RepRisk Data is sourced from RepRisk ESG Business Intelligence www.reprisk.com.
 RepRisk Indicator (RRI) uses an algorithm to access the risk of reputational damage to companies from 28 ESG issues and a variety of specific and thematic “hot topics”.
 E.g. Coral reef damage, human trafficking or threats to endangered species.
 0-25 denotes low risk exposure, 26-49 medium risk exposure, 50-59 high risk exposure, 60-74 very high risk exposure and 75-100 extremely high risk exposure.
 We use the RRI to calculate our most/least sustainable portfolio firms.
 E, S and G scores are the weighted average percentage of the news stories about the related topic categories respectively.
 RRI change is how much the weighted average RRI score has changed in the last 30 days with best/ worst performer the largest movers.
 Peak RRI score is the highest weighted average RRI score in the last 2 years.